Karel Dujardin Biography | Oil Painting Reproductions

 He was born in a family of fat renderers and meat cutters.
 His mother was from Antwerp, his father was born in Middelburg.
 In 1638 his parents went bankrupt.
-After supposedly training with Nicolaes Berchem, the young Dujardin went to Italy, and joined the Bentvueghels group of painters in Rome, among whom he was known as "Barba di Becco", "goat-beard", or Bokkebaart.
+After training with Nicolaes Berchem, the young Karel Dujardin went to Italy and joined the Bentvueghels group of painters in Rome, among whom he was known as "Barba di Becco", "goat-beard", or Bokkebaart.
 Here he encountered his first artistic successes.

 He traveled on to Venice but died there unexpectedly in 1678.
-According to his friend Johannes Glauber, who he had met previously in Rome, he was painting for a Dutch merchant in Venice when he suddenly became ill.
+According to his friend Johannes Glauber, who he had met before in Rome, he was painting for a Dutch merchant in Venice when he suddenly became ill.
 Though he seemed to recover, his stomach was too full and he died of food poisoning.

-Movement: Dutch Golden Age, Baroque
+Art Movement: Dutch Golden Age, Baroque

-Traveled: Italy, France
+He Traveled To Italy, France

-Influenced: Jacob II, Martinus Laeckman, Erick van den Weerelt
+Painters Karel Dujardin Influenced: Jacob II, Martinus Laeckman, Erick van den Weerelt